 It’s a multi-point interaction where we learn and they request and reflect what they want, and it’s a daily, hourly, by-the-minute, by-the-second dialogue that we track with data, which is a lot more - we think - accurate and effective and engaging than a Nielsen rating or trying to figure out what your audience may or may or may not want.
 Our audience tells us, they tell each other, we watch it and we adapt to it every day.

-Jeff Nathenson will appear at the inaugural SportsPro OTT Summit in Madrid on 29th and 30th November.
-Click here to find out more about the event, which is being held with the support of the Olympic Channel.
+John West will appear at SportsPro Live in London on 11th and 12th April.
+Click here to find out more about the event.